apache/couchdb-documentation/src/cluster/databases.rst

 was the concept of zones.
 CouchDB 2.0 carries this forward with cluster placement rules.

-First, each node must be labelled with a zone attribute.
+First, each node must be labeled with a zone attribute.
 This defines which zone each node is in.
 You do this by editing the node's document in the ``/nodes`` database, which is accessed through the "back-door" (5986) port.
 Add a key value pair of the form: